TeamNewPipe/NewPipe/doc/material3-fork-experiment.md

 - Candidate: replace programmatic red seekbar tint with a theme role, but this is high risk because seek progress is part of active playback/gesture feedback and must remain visible over video frames in all player modes.

+### Playback parameter dialog visual polish (latest)

+- Applied the low-risk candidate from the player overlay audit to `dialog_playback_parameter.xml` only.
+The main player overlay, playback controls, seek gestures, queue controls, quality/audio/caption popups, popup mode, background mode, and download/shared code remain untouched.
+- The dialog root now uses the Material surface role, section labels and checkbox labels use `colorOnSurface`, min/max helper values use `colorOnSurfaceVariant`, active step/current values and controls use `colorPrimary`, separators use `colorSurfaceVariant`, and the pitch-mode expand icon uses `colorOnSurfaceVariant`.
+- Tempo, pitch-percent, and pitch-semitone seekbars now share a small `PlaybackParameterSeekBar` style that maps thumb/progress to `colorPrimary`, track to `colorSurfaceVariant`, and secondary progress to `colorPrimaryContainer`, so dynamic/manual theme colors affect active dialog controls without changing any values.
+- Behavior preservation: IDs, listeners, seekbar ranges/progress calculations, step-size persistence, unhook/skip-silence preferences, reset/apply/cancel
+  handling, and playback callback behavior are unchanged.

+Known risks / QA:
+- Device QA should verify the playback speed/parameter dialog in Light, Dark, Black, Follow system dynamic color, App default, and one manual preset, and should exercise speed changes, pitch changes, reset, cancel/dismiss, and rotation if the dialog remains open.